Patrick Bouvier Kennedy: Legacy

-Kennedy's death made 1963 a "pivotal year" for neonatology, then still a relatively-new field, according to an examination of its history in the journal Neonatology.
+Kennedy's death made 1963 a "pivotal year" for neonatology, then still a relatively new field, according to an examination of its history in the journal Neonatology.
 The increased public awareness of HMD led to a corresponding increase in research of the disease, spurring development of new medical ventilators, blood gas tests and newborn intensive-care practices in both the United States and Europe.
 The first trials of a potential treatment for HMD, dipalmitoylphosphatidylcholine, were published within a few years but were not considered a clinical success.
 According to Dr. Suhas M. Nafday, director of Newborn Services at the Children's Hospital at Montefiore Medical Center in New York, the child's death "energized the neonatal researchers into action to look for an effective management of respiratory distress syndrome."
 In a review of advances in clinical medicine, researcher Thor Hansen observed that the "medical profession did not have the tools to help" Kennedy, "the newborn son of arguably the most powerful man in the world," but 50 years later, treatment of his condition would be considered routine, with survival expected.
+Tetsurō Fujiwara, Japanese pediatrician who developed the first artificial pulmonary surfactant for neonates in 1979 recalled that Patrick's death motivated his research for surfactant.

-The parents were deeply affected by the death of their child.
+The parents were deeply affected by the death of their son.
 Secret Service agent Clint Hill recalled the couple having "a distinctly closer relationship" that was visible after the child's death.
 Press Secretary Pierre Salinger believed that the couple had been brought closer by the presidency but even more so by the child's death.